-LD LR PH PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 through an Impact Fee on Vacant Residences Property is "vacant" if it has not been occupied by a permanent resident at least 180 days during the previous calendar year.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 through an Impact Fee on Vacant Residences Property is "vacant" if it has not been occupied by a permanent resident at least 180 days during the previous calendar year.
 Vacancy fee is 0.5% of the equalized value of the residential property (excluding land value)each year The revenue from the impact fee after reduction for administrative costs, is distributed: 1.
 50% to the HOME fund to be used to fund affordable housing activities and 2.
 50% to the Local Government Fund to be used to reimburse municipalities for the Maine residents homestead property tax exemption (usual revenue sharing distribution formula not directly tied to homestead exemption).
 MRS is required to submit a report to the TAX Committee by 12/1 after the first full year after imposition of a vacancy impact fee identifying experience with the impact fee STA, MeSHA and State Treasurer required to submit data reports to OPEGA.
 The bill also requires the impact fee to be evaluated by the Office of Program Evaluation and Government Accountability in the same manner as are tax expenditures and identifies policy objective and performance measures.
 OPEGA notes that the impact fee is not a tax expenditure and different procedure should be followed.
 MRS raises concerns about administrative responsibilities, drafting concerns, state mandate requirements and constitutional concerns.
-1342 559 5/5 An Act To Authorize a Local Option Sales Tax on Lodging and Other Goods and Provide Funding for Tax Abatement and Rental Relief This bill allows a municipality to impose a local option sales tax of 1% on lodging that is currently subject to the sales and use tax if approved by referendum of the voters in that municipality.
-Revenue is distributed as follows:
+1342 559 5/5 5/11 An Act To Authorize a Local Option Sales Tax on Lodging and Other Goods and Provide Funding for Tax Abatement and Rental Relief This bill allows a municipality to impose a local option sales tax of 1% on lodging that is currently subject to the sales and use tax if approved by referendum of the voters in that municipality.
+Ninety percent of the revenue from the local option sales tax is distributed to the municipality imposing the local option sales tax.
+OTPA